Mmarzex/kubelab/README.md

 docs](https://github.com/kubernetes-incubator/kubespray#documents) if
 you want to customize this further.

-Note: Digital Ocean is preparing to release their own Kubernetes platform soon, you may want to check that out.
-This uses many of the same peices, as Digital Ocean open sources most of it.
+Note: DigitalOcean is preparing to release their own Kubernetes platform soon, you may want to check that out.
+This uses many of the same peices, as DigitalOcean open sources most of it.
 Having a DIY platform that you fully control, may still be desirable, so here you go.

 ## Requirements

- * A Digital Ocean account
+ * A DigitalOcean account
  * An SSH client
- * A domain name, hosted on Digital Ocean DNS
+ * A domain name, hosted on DigitalOcean DNS

 This guide starts by creating a kubelab controller, which is a temporary environment for creating a kubernetes cluster.
 Using the